oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_rule.md

 ### quantityExpression

-Defines an expression to calculate a product quantity value to which apply the rule
+Defines an expression to calculate a product quantity value to which the rule applies

 #### create, update